tjfulle/matmodlab/source/solmeth.rst

 where the Jacobian :math:`\Jacobian` is the determinant of the deformation gradient.

-Each leg in the control table, from time :math:`t=0` to :math:`t=t_f` is subdivided into a user-specified number of steps and the material model evaluated at each step.
-When volumetric strain, deformation gradient, displacement, or velocity are specified for a leg, *matmodlab* internally determines the corresponding strain components.
+Each step component, from time :math:`t=0` to :math:`t=t_f` is subdivided into a user-specified number of "frames" and the material model evaluated at each frame.
+When volumetric strain, deformation gradient, displacement, or velocity are specified for a step, *matmodlab* internally determines the corresponding strain components.
 If a component of stress is specified, *matmodlab* determines the strain increment that minimizes the distance between the prescribed stress component and model response.